Tofu Recipes (From Easy Eats To Epic Feasts)

 Pressing After Freezing

 After thawing the tofu, it’s important to press it to remove any remaining moisture.
-While to press or not to press is often debated, it becomes essential when tofu is frozen and thawed.
+While to press or not to press is often debated, it is usually worth it when tofu is frozen and thawed.
 This removes the extra water, allowing the tofu to crisp up better during cooking or to effectively soak up marinades.
 Simply place the thawed tofu between a really thick towel and press gently with a weight to squeeze out the excess liquid.

 Perfect for Marinades

 The beauty of frozen, thawed, and pressed tofu is how it soaks up marinades like a sponge.
 Thanks to its new structure, marinades penetrate deep into the tofu, infusing it with intense flavor.
-Whether you’re using soy sauce, barbecue sauce, or a spicy chili marinade, the tofu will take on a bold, flavorful profile after just 30 minutes.
+Whether you’re using soy sauce, barbecue sauce, or a spicy chili marinade, the tofu will take on a bold, flavorful profile even with a short marinade.

 Using Frozen Tofu in Recipes